 For those that are constantly on the move, the pared-down, sleek design of the Belkin Thunderbolt 3 Dock Mini will be appealing.
 The unit has just 5 ports (2 x HDMI, and 1 x USB 3.0, USB 2.0, and Ethernet) and connects to the computer via a Thunderbolt 3 cable.
 Unlike other models using this connection type, this dock lacks an independent power source, so it draws power from your computer.
 This last feature can be positive or negative depending on the availability of power to charge your computer.
 However, it certainly reduces the cables one has to carry with the dock.
 Additionally, the Belkin doesn't suffer from compatibility issues as it plays well with macOS, Windows, and Chrome machines.

 While the Belkin is great for traveling with a laptop, its value and appeal will decrease if used as a permanent desktop docking station device.
 The main reason for this is that it has few ports — audio and headset ports are noticeably absent.
-Also, as a desktop device, it wants for an independent power source that would charge it and the attached computer.
+Also, as a desktop device, it needs an independent power source that would charge it and the attached computer.
 Despite these desktop deficiencies, we think that travelers, college students, and freewheelin' freelancers will appreciate the small size and quality of this dock.

 The Hiearcool MacBook Pro Docking station meets Apple's standard for thoughtful designs that look sharp and function smoothly.
 It makes use of the two USB-C slots on contemporary Macbook Air and Pro models.
 This design allows the dock to "pass through" power by plugging the laptop's power cord into the device while still maintaining plenty of bandwidth to operate peripheral devices such as monitors.
 Speaking of monitors, this unit has 2 HDMI ports that support a resolution of 4k at 60Hz for HDMI-1 and 4k at 30Hz for HDMI-2.
 The dock has 9 ports in all, including an SD and TF card reader, Ethernet, and 2 USB-A 3.0.